Annaëlle & Fred

-It is in a contemporary building, with glass facades, that we enter in the heart of one of the world's largest collections of ancient images.
-The entrance hall heralds a fascinating discovery.
+We enter in the heart of one of the world's largest collections of ancient images, which is in a contemporary building with glass facades.
+The entrance hall foreshadows a fascinating discovery.

-At the reception desk, someone give us all the necessary information and brochures to visit.
+At the reception desk, someone give us all the necessary information and brochures for the tour.
 Good to know: a collection of more than 110,000 images awaits us!
 One of the most important collections of popular images in Europe printed since the 18th century.
-We quickly understand that we are in a place steeped in history.
+We quickly understand that the place we are in is steeped in history.

 Meeting between ancient images and contemporary works

-We begin our visit with the permanent exhibition of the museum.
+We start our tour with the permanent exhibition of the museum.
 The images appear, the style of the museum takes shape.
 The collections of proposed images are associated with more contemporary works.
-It is true that when we look at an image, we become aware that our personal interpretation may differ when we compare it to a contemporary work.
-The museum's idea of confronting them with other works allows us to see the work from another angle, which we would not necessarily have thought of.
+It is true that when looking at an image, we understand that our personal interpretation may change as we then compare it to a contemporary work.
+The museum's objective of confronting the images with other works allows us to see the work from another angle, which we would not necessarily have thought of.
 An original concept!

-We are impressed by the number of works of art presented for this comparison.
-Between literary works, paintings and photographs, there is really something for everyone.
+We are impressed by the number of works of art suggested for this useful comparison.
+Between literary works, paintings and photographs, there really is something for everyone.
 What's more, these thousands of images take us back in time.

 The temporary exhibition: Wolf!
 Who are you?

 Make way for the temporary exhibition.
-In the hall, on our right, large refined images on a white background inform us about the subject of the temporary exhibition.
+In the hall on our right, large and refined images on a white background inform us about the subject of the temporary exhibition.
 For us, it will be the exhibition "Wolf!
-Who are you? ».
-We are leaving for the world of wolves and discovering how humans have perceived them over the centuries.
-The path to follow traces this animal’s history.
-The further we go, the more we become aware that the vision given to this animal changes according to the era.
-During our visit, we are pleasantly surprised to find some available workshops on the topic of that exhibition for children.
+Who are you?".
+We are entering the world of wolves and we discover how humans have perceived them over the centuries.
+The path we follow recounts this animal’s history.
+The further we go, the more we are aware that the way this animal is seen changes as time passes.
+During our visit, we are pleasantly surprised to find some available workshops on the topic of this exhibition for children.
 A playful visit for some, a cultural one for others.
-It is really a special place to spend a pleasant and original time with the family.
+It is a really special place if you want to spend a pleasant and original time with your family.

-Once the visit is over, it is possible to carry on the discovery just behind the Musée de l'Image, with a visit to the Imagerie factory.
+Once the tour is over, you can carry on with your discovery just behind the Musée de l'Image, with a visit to the Imagerie factory.